gtiosclub/rails-site/app/assets/tutorials/home.md

 6PM @ CCB 347.
 I'll be there 5PM as well.

-We completed the first 4 steps of the MakeSchool Notes tutorial.
+We completed the MakeSchool Notes tutorial.
 Go and catch up here:

 - [MakeSchool Notes](https://www.makeschool.com/tutorials/learn-how-to-build-make-school-notes/getting-started)